 Students must have a minimum grade point average of 2.50.

-- At the time of application, you should have a passport that is valid for at least six months after the end of your program.
+- At the time of application, you need a passport that is valid for at least six months after the end of your program.

-- You should have a full-time enrollment status at your home institution and have completed at least two semesters at the time of application to the program.
+- You must have full-time enrollment status at your home institution and have completed at least one semester at the time of application to the program.